need4swede/quickdrop/README.md

 2. Pull the new image.
 3. Start the updated container.

 If you want to ensure file and database persistence between updates, you can use Docker volumes.
-(Check docker instalation above)
+(Check docker installation above)

 ## License